griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 ## Overview

 **Artifacts** are used for passing different types of data between Griptape components.
-All tools return Artifacts that are later consumed by tasks and tool memory.
+All tools return artifacts that are later consumed by tasks and tool memory.
 Artifacts make sure framework components enforce contracts when passing and consuming data.

 ## TextArtifact

 Used for passing text data of arbitrary size around the framework.
 It can be used to count tokens with [token_count()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.token_count) with a tokenizer.
-It can also be used to generate a text embedding with [generate_embedding()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.generate_embedding) and access it with [embedding](./../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.embedding).
+It can also be used to generate a text embedding with [generate_embedding()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.generate_embedding) and access it with [embedding](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.embedding).

 [TextToolMemory](../../reference/griptape/memory/tool/text_tool_memory.md) automatically stores [TextArtifact](../../reference/griptape/artifacts/text_artifact.md)s returned by tool activities and returns artifact IDs back to the LLM.